dkandalov/dkandalov.github.io/micro-blog.md

 === My reply ===

 I never got used to navigation to the nearest opening/closing bracket.
-Probably worth another try! 🤔 Yes, file structure (cmd+F12 on mac) is an option and hs good usages but it's more high-level and "breaks" the flow with popup window.
+Probably worth another try! 🤔 Yes, file structure (cmd+F12 on mac) is an option and has good usages, but it's more high-level and "breaks" the flow with popup window.

 Thinking about it as a uniform navigation in all dimensions (which might not be a good idea btw), I guess it's about finding the analogy for word boundaries and the start/end of the line with vertical navigation.